CoachCorrigall/Development/README.md

 This is a repository that shows some of the work I have developed over the last year.
 As of the end of March, I have two power BI files and a three SQL files for review.

-**UPDATE**
+**UPDATE (04/02/2024):**
-Adding zip files that show pipelines I have created in the past for data movement jobs.
+Adding zip files that show pipelines I have created in the past for data movement jobs in Azure sysnapse/Azure Data Factory.
+Most of these files can only be exported as templates inside the Azure tool and will need to have linked services setup to work as expected.

 ## Power BI Reports
 The NBA reporting package is a project I have developed in my free time.
 This report allows me to bring together two things I love in life - basketball and data.